dijasila/GPAW/doc/devel/overview.rst

 The implementation is in :svn:`gpaw/paw.py`.
-The :class:`~gpaw.paw.PAW` class doesn't do any part of the actual calculation - it only handles the logic of parsing the input parameters and setting up the neccesary objects for doing the actual work (see figure above).
+The :class:`~gpaw.paw.PAW` class doesn't do any part of the actual calculation - it only handles the logic of parsing the input parameters and setting up the necessary objects for doing the actual work (see figure above).